 - Olf the motorcycle is not properly handled, the high pressure inside the fuel line can cause fuel to leak [A] or the hose to burst.
 Remove the fuel tank (see Fuel Tank Removal in the Fuel System (DFI) chapter) and check the fuel hose. - ★Replace the fuel hose if any fraying, cracks [B] or bulges [C] are noticed. - Check that the hoses are routed according to Cable, Wire, and Hose Routing section in the Appendix chapter. - ★Replace the hose if it has been sharply bent or kinked.
-Hose Joints [A] Fuel Hose [B]

-- Check that the hose joints are securely connected. - OPush and pull [A] the hose joint [B] back and forth more than two times, and make sure it is locked. - ★ If it does not locked, reinstall the hose joint.
+Hose Joints [A] Fuel Hose [B] - Check that the hose joints are securely connected.
+OPush and pull [A] the hose joint [B] back and forth more - than two times, and make sure it is locked. - ★ If it does not locked, reinstall the hose joint.

-Make sure the hose joint is installed correctly on the delivery pipe by sliding the joint, or the fuel could leak.
+Leaking fuel can cause a fire or explosion resulting in serious burns.
+Make sure the hose joint is installed correctly on the delivery pipe by sliding the joint.